Freeseer/freeseer/source/contribute/best-practices.rst

     - Put a space after bullet points and blank lines between them

+    - Add any references to related issues on GitHub if possible

 If you can describe your commit with just a summary line, you may use git commit's message argument::

-    git commit -m "Summary of your commit (70 chars or less)"
+    git commit -m "Summary of your commit (50 chars or less)"